docQodly/docs/docs/language/CollectionClass.md

 You designate the callback to be executed to evaluate collection elements using either:

-- *formula* (recommended syntax), a [Formula object](FunctionClass.md) that can encapsulate any executable expressions, including functions and project methods,
+- *formula* (recommended syntax), a [formula object](FunctionClass.md) that can encapsulate any executable expressions, including functions and project methods,
-- or *methodName*, the name of a project method (text).
+- or *methodName*, the name of a project method (string).

 The callback takes each collection element and performs any desired operation to accumulate the result into *$1.accumulator*, which is returned in *$1.value*.

 You can pass the value to initialize the accumulator in *initValue*.
-If omitted, *$1.accumulator* starts with *Undefined*.
+If omitted, *$1.accumulator* starts with `undefined`.

 The callback receives the following parameters: